-Currently, there is no vehicular access and dumping is not a problem.
+Currently, there is no vehicular access.
 Monthly inspections will determine if dumping becomes a problem.
 Staff will work with the Collier County Sheriff's Office to address dumping if it becomes a problem.

 Action Item 8.3 Survey trees along the trail and the perimeter of the property annually for damage